 The following supplementary lines provide additional information corresponding to some of the Keywords in Line 14.
-When more than one supplementary line is required, they must be entered in the order given here.
+The supplementary line immediately follows the line invoking the Keyword.
+(On the rare occasion when more than one supplementary line is required, they must be entered in the order given here.)